Computer vision in retail: 7 use cases and one way to succeed

 What is computer vision?

 Computer vision is an umbrella term that refers to the branch of machine learning models aimed at extracting information from visual media.
-In other words, computer vision systems combine cameras, software, and AI to empower machines to “see” and identify objects.
+In other words, computer vision systems combine cameras, software, and artificial intelligence to empower machines to “see” and identify objects.

 They utilize deep learning to train systems to analyze images.
 Once fully trained, computer vision models can recognize objects, detect and recognize people and even track their movements.